tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ![DAG buttons](images/airflow_workshop/airflow_dag_buttons.png)

-* Use the button on the left to _enable_ the taxi DAG
+* Use the button on the left to _enable_ the DAG
-* Use the button on the right to _refresh_ the taxi DAG when you make changes
+* Use the button on the right to _refresh_ the DAG when you make changes
-* Use the button on the right to _trigger_ the taxi DAG
+* Use the button on the right to _trigger_ the DAG
-* Click on taxi to go to the graph view of the taxt DAG
+* Click on taxi to go to the graph view of the DAG

 ![Graph refresh button](images/airflow_workshop/graph_refresh_button.png)